NamaiyianSaidimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - A script that deletes the directory /tmp/my_first_directory/.

 10-back - A script that changes the working directory to the previous one.

+11-lists - A script that lists all files in the current directory, its parent directory and the /boot directory, including the hidden files.